What Is Declawing?

 Declawing a cat (onychectomy), is a topic that is always controversial, emotionally charged and with differing opinions.

 Declawing of cats is the amputation of the last digital bone, including the nail bed and claw, on each front toe.
-If the surgery is performed correctly and the entire nail bed is removed, the claw will not regrow.

-The surgery involves the risk of anaesthesia, excessive bleeding and postoperative complications, including infection, and is accompanied by pain that may last from several days to much longer unless appropriate pain control is provided.
+Declawing is accompanied by pain, that may last from several days, to much longer unless appropriate pain control is provided.

 Why Are Cats Declawed?